 Type 4 hair is extremely wiry, has tight coils, and is very fragile and dry.
 Even though it looks coarse, each hair strand is very fine, and the strands are packed tightly together.
 It requires much more care than other types of hair to avoid breakage.
 Black hair is difficult to brush, let alone style!

 Due to its unique characteristics, black hair needs to be treated differently from other kinds of hair.
-But, how often should African-American people wash their hair?
+But, how often should you wash your hair?
 Find out in the next section.

 How Often Should I Wash Afro Hair?

-All hair types, including afro hair, should be washed regularly to remove excess oil, dirt, styling products, and other debris that accumulate on your hair and scalp.
+All hair types, including afro hair, should be washed regularly to remove excess oil, dirt, styling products, and other debris that accumulate on your hair and scalp that might hinder effective hair growth.
 However, since natural black is drier and more fragile than other kinds of hair, it is not advisable to wash it too often.

 So, how often should black hair be washed?
 It depends on whether it is natural, relaxed, or styled.

 - Natural Hair

 Your hair gets dirty over time due to environmental pollutants and styling products.
 Even though natural black hair is dry, the build-up of debris can make it feel greasy if not washed regularly.
 You should ideally wash your natural black hair once every seven to fourteen days.
 Use mild cleansing hair products such as gentle shampoo and conditioner.

 - Straightened Or Relaxed Hair